ESBigeard/paper_graph/README.md

    tf-idf. random walk. paperRank (based on pageRank)

+   content-based : input is a researcher's papers, output is papers they will want to read.

 * GOOD [DocCit2Vec: Citation Recommendation via Embedding of Content and Structural Contexts](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9123859) 2020

    makes embeddings between citations links and the sentence where the citation appears. embedding is based on doc2vec and hyperdoc2vec. testing datasets : ACL anthology and DBLP.
 Takes into account papers that are already cited in your paper, and only recommends papers you don't know already.